Greensky-gs/template-bot/README.md

 This bot has no database, and it works with slash commands only.

 # Features
-This template bot for Discord.js v14 in typescript have some features :
+This template bot for Discord.js v14 in typescript have some very basics features :

 ### Commands
 * [kick](./src/commands/kick.ts)